 FIT’s BS in Aeronautical Science – Flight option leads to a professional pilot license.
 The program’s fast pace is that first-year students immediately take core aviation courses and fly within their first week!
 The core courses start with Aviation Meteorology and Aviation Physiology then progress to advanced courses, including private pilot classes.

 Senior students also take advanced courses in aviation security and aircraft systems.
 By their graduation, students have logged in between 250 and 300 flight hours, too.
 Students may also choose from several accelerated MBA programs that combine an aviation and a business degree.

 Despite FIT being a large university, students benefit from small classes that allow more personalized interactions between students and their instructors.
-The experienced instructors include pilots and aviation experts with demonstrated expertise in diverse fields, including aviation safety, laws, and avionics.
+The experienced instructors include pilots and aviation experts with demonstrated expertise in diverse fields, including aviation safety, instrument flight rules, laws, and avionics.
 Their impressive credentials are matched by their commitment to student success, including mentoring services.